Ancientshi/Research/README.md

-# This Responsitory is Used for My Master Career Studying
+# This Responsitory is used for Master Career Studying
-mainly some notes and codes.
+Mainly some notes and codes after finishing the course.